marianraven/latex-devcontainer-demo/README.md

 logos on [this page](http://www.cam.ac.uk/brand-resources/about-the-logo/logo-downloads) (subject to change without notice).

-Download and exchange the new logos with `University_Crest.eps` and/or `University_Crest.pdf`.
-I'll try to keep the crest up to date.

 #### _Q3_: Where can I find the guidelines to submit my thesis and requirements?